wardle/hermes/README.md

 ### What is the use of `hermes`?

-`hermes` provides a simple library, and optionally a microservice, to help you make use of the SNOMED CT.
+`hermes` provides a simple library, and optionally a microservice, to help you make use of SNOMED CT.

 A library can be embedded into your application; this is easy using Clojure or Java.
 You make calls using the API just as you'd use any regular library.